Updated: Jul 7

 In the recent SEC ruling referred to above, this "hidden fee" reportedly cost investors $34.1 million in inferior trade pricing after taking into account paying zero commission.

 There is a reason why apps like Robinhood's exist.
 They make money.
 In the second quarter of 2020, Robinhood nearly doubled their PFOF revenue from the first quarter, making $180 million.

 It's not all bad

 Like mentioned earlier, apps that have simplified the process of investing have brought a new generation of investors.
 Getting people to save and put their money to work is a good thing.

 If someone is just starting their investing journey, though, it's also good to know how you are paying someone to handle your money -- and what you're getting for the cost.
 The process should be fully transparent.
 Make sure to research and compare.
-For example, it might costs a little more to make trades somewhere else, but the extra data and information available to make informed decisions could be worth the cost.
+For example, it might cost a little more to make trades somewhere else, but the extra data and information available to make informed decisions could be worth the cost.